 What is Tiramisu?

 If you’ve been to an Italian restaurant, chances are you’ve seen tiramisu on the menu.
 But what is it?
-Tiramisu is a dessert made of ladyfingers dipped in coffee, layered with mascarpone cheese and dusted with cocoa powder.
-It’s often called “the queen of desserts” because it’s both light and decadent at the same time.
-Whether you’re a novice cook or an experienced pastry chef, tiramisu is a dessert that’s worth mastering.
+Tiramisu is a dessert made of ladyfingers dipped in coffee, layered with mascarpone cheese, and dusted with cocoa powder.
+It’s often called “the queen of desserts” because it’s both light and decadent.
+Whether you’re a novice cook or an experienced pastry chef, tiramisu is a dessert worth mastering.
 So let’s get started!

 Did you know that tiramisu means “pick me up” in Italian?
-That’s because this dessert is loaded with caffeine from the coffee and chocolate.
-It’s the perfect way to end a meal!
+This dessert is loaded with caffeine from coffee and chocolate, making it the perfect way to end a meal!

 Ingredients Needed For Tiramisu